jake-landersweb/jake_code/swift/dynamic_page_view/README.md

 }
 ```

 Finally, add those indicators ONLY when the view count is greater than one.
-That is one thing I wanted to pay attention when creating this view, is it should still feel like a normal view when the ammount of views is 1.
+That is one thing I wanted to pay attention when creating this view, is it should still feel like a normal view when the amount of views is 1.

 ```swift
 if viewCount > 1 {